epadam/Production-Time-Series-Prediction-System/k8s/README.md

 ### Machine Learning

+For Development:

-1. You can use MLflow to track, store and serve your model on your instance, this includes a Mlflow Server, MinIO Server, Artifact Store using minIO on s3, gcs (as model registry), Backstore using local file or database (for meta data)
+    1. Using MLflow to track, store and serve your model on your instance, this includes a Mlflow Server, MinIO Server, Artifact Store using minIO on s3, gcs (as model registry), Backstore using local file or database (for meta data)

     Test your mlflow deployment

-2. For model serving, you can also use Tensroflow Serving or TorchServe

-3. Monitoring using ELK, Prometheus

-4. Optional: Jenkins for CI/CD
+    2. (Optional): Jenkins for CI/CD, or github actions/gitlab CI/CD

+For Production:

+    1. Monitoring logging using ELK

+    2. Monitoring Metrics with Prometheus

 ## Kubernetes